Mistzzz/football-world-cup-lib/README.md

     ```

 ## Output for provided test case
-You can see the example usage in test class [FootballWorldCupScoreBoardTest.java](src/test/java/pl/football/worldcup/FootballWorldCupScoreBoardTest.java).<br>
+You can see the example usage in test class [FootballWorldCupScoreBoardTest.java](src/test/java/pl/football/worldcup/FootballWorldCupScoreBoardTest.java).\
-All other releated classes also have implemented tests, which you can se in ptoper directory.
+All other releated classes also have implemented tests, which you can see in proper directory.